Ashley-Hudson Festival hosts variety of activities

 Saturday, Aug.
 26

-12:30 p.m. — Barbeque cook-off at Ashley-Hudson Volunteer Fire Department, entries are required to be on the judging table at this time
+12:30 p.m. — Barbecue cook-off at Ashley-Hudson Volunteer Fire Department, entries are required to be on the judging table at this time.

 Sunday, Aug.
 27